-Nepalese Cuisine: 10 Delicious Nepali Foods You Must Try in 2023
+Nepalese Cuisine: 10 Delicious Nepali Foods You MUST Try

 Nepali desserts are known for their sweet taste and unique flavors.
 Some of the most popular Nepali desserts include laddoo, gulab jamun, halwa, kheer, and jalebi.
 A Popular Nepali street food is the chaat.
 Chaat is a savory snack made with potatoes, chickpeas, onions, and spices.
-Other street foods in Nepal include aalu tikki (potato fritters), Panipuri (deep-fried pastries filled with potatoes and spices), and sekuwa (barbecue).
+Other street foods in Nepal include aalu tikki, Panipuri , and sekuwa .

-Nepali cuisine also includes a variety of beverages, including tea, coffee, arak (alcoholic drink), lassi (yogurt-based drinks), and masala Chiya (spiced tea).
+Nepali foods include various beverages, such as tea, coffee, arak, lassi, and masala Chiya.
 These drinks are often enjoyed during meals or as a refreshing snack.

-If you’re planning to do Everest Base Camp, Annapurna Base Camp, Annapurna Circuit, Langtang Valley, Manaslu Circuit Trek, Upper Mustang Trek, and Ghorepani Poon Hill you should try this food on the trail.
+If you’re planning to go trekking in Nepal, including Everest Base Camp, Annapurna Base Camp, Annapurna Circuit, Langtang Valley, Manaslu Circuit Trek, Upper Mustang Trek, and Ghorepani Poon Hill, you should try this food on the trail.

 Dal Bhat Tarkari